Policy Reminders for Faculty Developers

 - A signed and approved MTSU Online/Hybrid Course Development Agreement must be on file with MTSU Online prior to completion of course development, or the faculty developer will not be compensated.

-- To be compensated, the faculty developer must use the approved content from a master course or development shell**, and not content from a course shell of a previous or current course.
+- To be compensated, the faculty developer must use the approved content from a master course shell**, and not content from a course shell of a previous or current course.

 - The standard, accessible syllabus template provided by MTSU Online must be used in the development of this course.